 Employers frequently ask job applicants about their criminal history.
 In Agan and Starr (2018)'s sample of chain stores in the retail and restaurant industries in New York and New Jersey, for example, roughly 40% of jobs required applicants to self-report whether they had been previously convicted of a crime.
-Employers typically ask because federal or state law prohibits individuals with certain convictions from working in some occupations, due to concerns about negligent hiring liability, and because they perceive criminal records to be informative about job applicants' productivity (Holzer et al., 2006).
+Employers typically ask because federal or state law prohibits individuals with certain convictions from working in some occupations, because of concerns about negligent hiring liability, and because they perceive criminal records to be informative about job applicants' productivity (Holzer, Raphael, and Stoll 2006).

 BTB laws are intended to ensure that ex-offenders' applications are not rejected outright, increase their odds of landing a job, and ultimately reduce recidivism.
-While the majority of national BTB laws only restrict public employers or firms contracting with state and local governments (Avery, 2019), Seattle's law covers all employees working inside Seattle city limits at least 50% of the time, regardless of the firm's location.
-It forbids job ads that exclude applicants with arrest or conviction records (e.g., stating that a "clean background check" is required); prohibits questions about criminal history and background checks until after an initial screening; requires employers to allow applicants to address their record and to hold positions open for two days after notifying applicants that they were rejected because of their record; and requires a "legitimate business reason" to deny a job based on a record.
+While the majority of national BTB laws restrict only public employers or firms contracting with state and local governments (Avery 2019), Seattle's law covers all employees working inside Seattle's city limits at least 50% of the time, regardless of the firm's location.
+It forbids job ads that exclude applicants with arrest or conviction records (e.g., stating that a "clean background check" is required), prohibits questions about criminal history and background checks until after an initial screening, requires employers to allow applicants to address their record and to hold positions open for 2 days after notifying applicants that they were rejected because of their record, and requires a "legitimate business reason" to deny a job on the basis of a record.

-In discussions of the ordinance, Seattle City Councilmembers focused on reducing barriers to employment for ex-offenders and the overall racial disparities in WA's criminal justice system.
-African Americans are 3.8% of the state's population but about 19% of its prison population (Seattle OLS).
-Minorities are a larger share of the population in Seattle, which was 66.3% White and 7.7% African American in 2010 according to the Census.
-Thus while minority population shares are smaller in Seattle than other jurisdictions that have passed BTB laws, there is still meaningful potential for statistical discrimination against persons of color.7 geographic purview.
-Individuals can file a charge in person, by phone, or online with the office within three years of an alleged violation.
-The OLS can then take a variety of actions, including seeking a settlement for the aggrieved worker and civil penalties and fines for the firm.
-OLS data shows dozens of inquiries and investigations have been made since the law was implemented.
-Through the end of 2015, for example, the office had made 184 employer inquiries and 90 employee inquiries (Seattle OLS), with most activity taking place in the first year after the ordinance was passed.
-The majority of investigations end in settlements.
+In discussions of the ordinance, Seattle City Council members focused on reducing barriers to employment for ex-offenders and the overall racial disparities in Washington's criminal justice system.
+African Americans comprise 3.8% of the state's population but about 19% of its prison population (Seattle Office of Labor Standards 2018).
+Minorities are a larger share of the population in Seattle, which was 66.3% white and 7.7% African American in 2010 according to the census.
+Thus, while minority population shares are smaller in Seattle than other jurisdictions that have passed BTB laws, there is still meaningful potential for statistical discrimination against persons of color.

+The city of Seattle's Office of Labor Standards enforces the law.
+Its website offers a simple tool that allows workers and firms to check whether their job falls within the law's geographic purview.
+Individuals can file a charge in person, by phone, or online with the office within 3 years of an alleged violation.
+The Office of Labor Standards can then take a variety of actions, including seeking a settlement for the aggrieved worker and civil penalties and fines for the firm.
+Data from the Office of Labor Standards show that dozens of inquiries and investigations have been made since the law was implemented.